If you see this window when you use the Check for Updates… command, you will need to manually download the current version:

 Please be considerate when you change your rules — send an email to contest logger authors describing what was changed.
 You know who we are from the Cabrillo CREATED-BY record.

 The first public release of SkookumLogger happened in early 2009.
 Since then, Jonathan, GØDVJ, Katsuhiro (Don), JH5GHM, and Dave, WD7K, have become important contributors to the project.
-You can review the development release notes listed in the History page.
+Bob, WA1Z, and Bud, W2RU, have also provide invaluable assistance, reporting misfeatures with essential steps-to-reproduce.
 If you are a programmer proficient in Objective-C, you understand the Cocoa frameworks, and you would like to join the team, contact me.
 In any case, the Xcode project is available to everyone.

 The SkookumLogger feature set is driven by a combination of my personal interests (HF CW contests) and requests from serious users, as you can infer by reading the release notes.
 There is no email reflector, blog, whatever, for SkookumLogger.
 Please contact me directly if you find a bug or want to discuss a feature.